 226. RULES OF COMMITTEES.

-(a) Each committee shall adopt written rules, not inconsistent with these Rules or other applicable law, to govern its procedures.
+(a) Each committee shall adopt written rules, at its first meeting, not inconsistent with these Rules or other applicable law, to govern its procedures.
 The committee rules shall incorporate the following requirements:

-(1) The scheduling of regular meeting days for conducting business;
+(1) The scheduling of regular meeting days for conducting business, which shall not conflict with the time of other committees’ regular meeting;

 (2) A procedure for rescheduling or cancelling a regular meeting;